-*Please note: Lower Lights Pharmacy always has the most medication options available at the lowest cost, as low as $4 for some medications.
+*Please note: Lower Lights Pharmacy always has the most medication options available at the lowest cost.
 Also, any medication substitutions are always easier at the LLCHC pharmacy.

 Q: How will the retail pharmacy know about the LLCHC Pharmacy Discount Program?

 A: When a Pharmacy Discount Card is issued to a patient, it includes a group number that corresponds to the appropriate sliding fee.
 The card will bear a BIN and PCN number that will identify Lower Lights Christian Health Center.
 It is the responsibility of the patient to present the card to the contracted pharmacy each time they visit the location.

 Q: How will the contracted pharmacy know about LLCHC and the sliding scale?

 A: When a sliding fee card is issued to a patient, it includes a group number that corresponds to the appropriate sliding fee.
 The card will bear a BIN and PCN number that will identify Lower Lights Christian Health Center.